-High Cholesterol: There are two forms of cholesterol – high-density lipoproteins (HDL) and low-density lipoproteins (LDL).
-High levels of LDL cholesterol – also known as “bad cholesterol” – can lead to the buildup of plaque in the arteries, and people with high blood cholesterol levels are twice as likely to develop heart disease.
-This can often be managed through a healthy diet and medication, such as blood thinners like Xarelto or Pradaxa.
+- High Cholesterol - There are two forms of cholesterol - high-density lipoproteins (HDL) and low-density lipoproteins (LDL).
+High levels of LDL cholesterol - also known as "bad cholesterol" - can lead to the buildup of plaque in the arteries.
+People with high blood cholesterol levels are twice as likely to develop heart disease.
+High cholesterol can be managed through a healthy diet and medication, such as blood thinners like Xarelto or Pradaxa.

-Stress: Stress can cause a number of physiological responses, such as an increased heart rate and higher blood pressure, that are bad for your heart.
-In addition, it can lead to unhealthy activities, such as overeating, smoking, or excessive alcohol consumption.
+- Stress - Stress can cause a number of physiological responses, such as an increased heart rate and higher blood pressure.
+These responses can put additional strain on your heart.
+In addition, it can lead to unhealthy activities, such as overeating, smoking or excessive alcohol consumption.

-Family History: Your family members’ health may have a deep impact on your heart disease risk.
-People who have an immediate family member (brother, sister, or parent) who have heart disease are significantly more likely to develop heart disease in their lifetime.
+- Family History - Your family's health may have a deep impact on your risk of heart disease.
+If one of your immediate family members (sibling or parent) has heart disease, you may be more likely to develop heart disease.

-Genetics: Conditions like congenital heart defects, which form before birth, can result in an arrhythmia or other abnormality that weaken the heart weak and increase the amount of work it has to do to maintain a “normal” lifestyle.
-Over time, an overworked or deformed heart muscle is at risk for a plethora of different issues.
+- Genetics - Conditions such as congenital heart defects can result in arrhythmia or another abnormality that weakens the heart.
+A weak heart must work harder to maintain a "normal" lifestyle.
+Over time, an overworked or deformed heart muscle is at risk for a plethora of different health issues.

-Age and Gender: The older you are, the greater your risk for heart disease and sudden cardiac events.
-In people under 55, men have a higher risk than women for developing heart disease.
-However, after going through menopause, women’s risk increases to about the men their age.
+- Age and Gender - The older you are, the greater your risk of heart disease and sudden cardiac events.
+In people under age 55, men have a higher risk than women for developing heart disease.
+However, after going through menopause, a woman's risk increases to that of men their age.

-Live Healthy – And Get Yourself Checked Out!
+Live Healthily - And Get Yourself Checked Out!

 Ultimately, heart disease prevention often includes a number of lifestyle changes, including:

-- Avoid foods with saturated and trans fats
+- A diet low in saturated and trans fats

-- Avoid bad habits like smoking and alcohol use
+- Avoiding habits like smoking and alcohol use